droglenc/NCMTH207/resources/Syllabus-Current.md

 An incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").

 #### Note About Midterm Grades
 I will submit a "midterm grade" for you approximately half-way through the semester.
-It is important to note that this grade will include only about 1/3rd of the items that will be included in your overall final grade.
-You should also know that I will assign the "worst possible" letter grade that I can for your midterm grade.
+At that time I will submit the "worst possible" letter grade that I can for your midterm grade.
 I do this for two reasons.
 First, I believe that it is better to know the worst rather than the best-case scenario at that point of the semester.
-Second, the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
-So, if your midterm grade is lower than you would like, you will have ample opportunity to improve it.
+Second, you will have completed only about 1/3rd of the graded items by that point of the semester.
+If your midterm grade is lower than you would like, you will have ample opportunity to improve it.
 Of course, see me if you have questions about how you can do that.

 ----